Thinking about doing a PhD? We are pleased to offer opportunites to undertake funded postgraduate research.

 The award is offered full-time, applications for part-time study will not be considered.

 Please indicate in your application that you are applying for a Studentship from the Institute for Education.

-- Candidates who are shortlisted for interview will be notified by 18th December 2017
+Candidates who are shortlisted for interview were notified by 18 December 2017.

-- Interviews for the studentships in Disaster Education and D4D will be held on the week of 15h January 2018.
+Interviews for the studentships in Disaster Education and D4D were held on the week of 15 January 2018.

 Please email firstname.lastname@example.org for questions and further information.